-The Custom HTML content block allows you to easily add your own HTML code to an email message that you are designing with the editor.
-It’s as simple to use as a text block.
+The Custom HTML content block allows you to easily add your own HTML to an email message that you are designing with the editor.

 Why use custom code?

 There are many scenarios in which it makes sense to add your own HTML code:

 - You are not limited by a set of predefined parameters and can, therefore, have more granular control of the styles applied.

 - Adding HTML 5 video, anchor links, etc.

 - You can now add content that is not available as a standard content element in the editor (HTML 5 video, anchor links, etc.).

 - Get creative with animations!
 Animation effects are not widely supported by the email clients but, when managed correctly, they provide a faster load-time, smaller file sizes, and more interactivity than their GIF counterparts.

 - Product recommendations, dynamic ads, personalized maps, countdowns… all of this advanced content can now be easily included in a message created with the editor.
 Just copy and paste the code provided to you by the vendor that you are working with.